Choosing courses to study

 The Entitlement Framework puts the pupil's needs first.
 Young people can access courses intended to suit their needs, interests, aptitudes and future job prospects, no matter where they live or the school they go to.

-Post-primary schools must offer access to at least 24 courses at Key Stage 4 and 27 at post-16.
-One third must be general courses and one third applied courses.
+Post-primary schools must offer 21 courses at Key Stage 4 and post-16.
+One third of courses must be general and one third applied courses.

-If a course isn'tt available at your child's school, it may be available at another school or further education college in the area.
+If a course isn't available at your child's school, it may be available at another school or further education college in the area.

 Your child stands the best chance of succeeding if they can follow courses that interest and inspire them and that can take them on through further or higher education, or training, to fulfilling careers.
 Fast changing technology means there is a need for new skills as well as the need to build on existing skills.

 Entitlement Framework means that schools can respond to meet the needs of young people and the economy while continuing to develop skills such as: